mrloulass/data-structures-and-algorithms/javascript/code-challenges/HashTable/README.md

 - hash table store the information by the hash value . so if there's no collision , it would take O(1).

 ## API

+### Feature Tasks

-Implement a Hashtable Class with methods
+1. Implement a Hashtable Class with methods

   - add()
     - Arguments: key, value
     - Returns: nothing
     - This method should hash the key, and add the key and value pair to the table, handling collisions as needed.

   - get()
     - Arguments: key
     - Returns: Value associated with that key in the table

   - contains()
     - Arguments: key
     - Returns: Boolean, indicating if the key exists in the table already.

   - hash()
     - Arguments: key
     - Returns: Index in the collection for that key

+2. Write a function called repeated word that finds the first word to occur more than once in a string

+  - repeatedWord()
+    - Arguments: string
+    - Return: string

 ## Testing